mlforce69/mlforce69/README.md

 - 👋 Hi, I’m Martin Lubenov
 - 👀 I’m interested in learning new things, in order to become a good web developer.
 - 🌱 I’m currently learning node and react js.
-- 💞️ I’m looking to find a job in the IT industry.
+- 💞️ I’m looking for a job in the IT industry.

 <!---